AaveChain/FestivalTicketNFT/README.md

 **Set up an Ethereum Development Environment:**

-Install Node.js and npm (Node Package Manager) if you haven't already.
+Install Node.js and npm (Node Package Manager) if we haven't already.

 **Install Truffle with Dependencies:**